 When photographing nature there is so much beauty around.
 You want to tell a story about the place, to show different angles of what you see, to show details.
 Everyone sees things differently.
-I’m doing my best to find a few variations of each place or subjects.
+I’m doing my best to find a few variations of each place or subject.
 My advice is when you are walking and capturing what you see in front of you, just stop and look behind you, or look to the side And you will find a variety of scenic views that are different from the others.
-I would say that sometimes you can discover incredible things just on the way to your your planned destination.
+I would say that sometimes you can discover incredible things just on the way to your planned destination.

 What is your favorite part of being a photographer?

 Photography for me is creativity.
 If I intend to take pictures of subjects (accessories, decorations) I think of ideas, then I go to different stores to get the items I need.
 I also look on the internet for some examples and the work of other photographers.
 As well, before I go to travel or to visit a new place I search to see what’s in the area.
 I always try to capture the images in a way I see them.
 So the whole process it’s just creative work.
 It never stops (ideas, finding items, traveling, taking pictures, and editing).
 So my favorite part of being a photographer is being creative.